If you think a Highway 395 road trip is no more than the byway to get you from Los Angeles to the ski slopes of Mammoth Mountain, think again!

 From Hwy 395, you’ll need to turn right onto Route 270 heading east.
 After 10 miles you’ll arrive at Bodie Historic Park.

 As you approach this well-preserved ghost town you may feel as though you’ve gone back in time.
-There is a nominal entrance fee of $8 for adults and $5 for children.
+There is a nominal entrance fee of $8 for adults and $5 for children to enter Bodie ghost town.

-This National Historic Landmark has areas to explore seemingly untouched since the 1870s.
+This National Historic Landmark has areas to explore, everything seemingly untouched since the 1870s, but truthfully it has been expertly preserved.

 Leftover from the California Gold Rush, you’ll find a schoolhouse, barbershop, church, and saloon amongst other structures in various stages of dilapidation.